WWWalker's Terms and Conditions

 - credit card or debit card via PayPal payment clearing house,

-- We are too small to have merchant facilities for credit card or debit card processing as fees via Square are reasonably high for small amounts and cash is preferrable to avoid fees.
-We use PayPal for credit card or debit card processing.
+- We are small for merchant facilities for credit card or debit card processing as fees via Square are reasonably high for small amounts and cash is preferrable to avoid fees.
+We use PayPal and Square for credit card or debit card processing.
 We manually authorize transactions to avoid chargebacks if amount is too high.
 The customer may or may not have PayPal linked to their credit card or debit card or savings account or cheque account to pay via credit card or debit card or savings account or cheque account with PayPal.
 Square Reader works by tapping or inserting credit card or debit card into Square Reader.
 We prefer cash on day instead of Square to avoid the fees.